nandhra702/nandhra702/README.md

 - 👋 Hi, I’m @nandhra702
 - 👀 I’m interested in learing something that will help me build good projects.(Basically learn)
-- 💞️ I’m looking to collaborate on anything I can cause Im just starting
+- 💞️ I’m looking to collaborate on anything related to Basic OpenGL in C++.
 - 📫 How to reach me ..

 <!---